Using snapping in Vexlio

 The snap points

 There are snap points on every object in a Vexlio drawing, even images and text, but the location of the snap points depends on the type of the object.
 In the image below, we have a rectangle object and three ellipse objects.
-The snap points on each object are highlighted by the small white squares (which is what Vexlio displays when your mouse is near a snap point):
+The snap points on each object are highlighted by the small blue targets:

 Geometric snap points shown on several objects.